Therapy for Relationship Trauma

 03

-Located in Downtown Los Angeles
+Located in Pasadena and Downtown Los Angeles

 I practice at 520 S. Grand Ave, in suite 671.
 Parking can be found in Pershing Square or the Los Angeles Public Library.
+I also practice at 595 E. Colorado Blvd Suite 629, Pasadena CA 91101.
+Parking can be found on the street or in one of several parking garages nearby.

 I’m available for video therapy appointments